-Offbeat places to visit in Goa – it is the regular question that looks at me in my face every time I have a friend visiting Goa.
-So, I thought of creating a small video that would cover a day in Goa – something that had the essential beaches in Goa, but also took you through the everyday life of a Goan.
+Offbeat Places to visit in Goa – it is the regular question that looks at me in my face every time I have a friend visiting.
+So, I thought of creating a small video that would cover a day in Goa – something that had the essential beaches but also took you through the everyday life of a Goan.

-Offbeat Places to visit in Goa: Elements in Video include
+Offbeat Places to visit in Goa: Elements in the Video include

 Drive on the Ribandar Causeway